Willy's Wonderland: Marketing

-On January 29, 2021, to promote the film, G. O. Parsons announced on his Twitter feed that original Willy's Wonderland T-shirts identical to the staff shirt Nicolas Cage wears in the film, would be available.
+On January 29, 2021, to promote the film, G.O.
+Parsons announced on his Twitter feed that original Willy's Wonderland T-shirts identical to the staff shirt Nicolas Cage wears in the film, would be available.

+Other media

-Comic book series
+Prequel comic book series and motion comic

-On June 25, 2021, Parsons confirmed that American Mythology Productions would release a comic book series serving as a prequel to the film.
-The four issues were released from October 2021 to July 2022 and centers on the characters' backstories.
+On June 25, 2021, Parsons confirmed that American Mythology Productions would release a comic book series under the same title, serving as a prequel to the film.
+The four issues were released from October 2021 to July 2022, and the series centers on the characters' backstories.

+The comic book series was later adapted into an unofficial four-episode motion comic released in 2023, titled Willy's Wonderland Comic Series Fan Dub, with voice acting and well-known composers providing music including Cristobal Tapia de Veer, Joseph Bishara, Tyler Bates, Brian Tyler, and Charlie Clouser among others.
+The project was developed, directed, edited and produced by Kobe Van Bogaert.
+The series is hosted in its entirety on YouTube.

 Video game adaptation

-On October 29, 2021, a 2.5d beat-em-up based on Willy's Wonderland was announced to be launching on Android and iOS on December 15, 2021.
+On October 29, 2021, a 2.5d beat 'em up based on Willy's Wonderland was announced to be launching on Android and iOS on December 15, 2021.
 It released on iOS January 23, 2023, to little fanfare.
 A few months later, it was taken down on both platforms.
 On June 6, 2024, it was announced that it would be re-released with updates and changes on June 13 to all major platforms.